Fayrbank History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Fayrbank is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Fayrbank family once lived near a scenic hillside.
 The surname Fayrbank is derived from the Old English words fair, which means lovely, and bank, which means bank or hill.
 However, the first portion of the name may sometimes be derived from the Old English word faern, which means fern.
-CITATION[CLOSE]

 Early Origins of the Fayrbank family